Domestic 45kg gas cylinders don’t pose a significant hazard during natural disasters, provided they’re correctly installed and maintained.

 Licensed gas fitters

-Cylinders must be inspected and tested by a suitably qualified person every 15 years, as out of date cylinders cannot legally be filled.
-Look for the test date stamp on your cylinders to check the last time it was inspected.
+- Gas cylinders must be inspected and tested by a suitably qualified person every 15 years, as out-of-date gas cylinders cannot legally be filled.
+Look for the test date stamp on your gas cylinders to check the last time they were inspected.

-Your personal safety – along with the safety of your family and property, is a priority.
+- Your personal safety – along with the safety of your family and property, is the priority.
 That’s why work involving gas must be undertaken by a licensed gas fitter, including the installation and removal of gas appliances.

-It is illegal for an unlicensed person to install or repair cylinders; do not attempt to repair a cylinder yourself.
-Never remove or tamper with valves or a corroded cylinder by grinding, drilling or welding.
+- It is illegal for an unlicensed person to install or repair gas cylinders; do not attempt to repair a gas cylinder yourself.
+Never remove or tamper with valves or a corroded gas cylinder by grinding, drilling, or welding.

-Once the work is completed, ask your gas fitter for a certificate to show the work has been carried out by a licensed professional.
+- Once gas work is completed, ask your gas fitter for a certificate to show the work has been carried out by a licensed professional.

 The safety valve

-On top of your gas cylinder you’ll find a safety valve protected by a plastic cap.
-In high temperatures, the safety valve automatically releases gas to protect the cylinder.
+- On top of your gas cylinder, you’ll find a safety valve protected by a plastic cap.
+In high temperatures, the safety valve automatically releases gas to protect the gas cylinder.
 When enough gas has been released, the safety valve automatically closes.

-The safety valve operates independently from the hand valve and will continue to work if the cylinder is turned off.
-If the temperature rises enough for the safety valve to operate, a very loud hissing noise will be heard.
-There may also be a fireball, which is normal, so always keep safe distance from cylinders.
+- The safety valve operates independently from the hand valve and will continue to work if the gas cylinder is turned off.
+If the temperature rises enough for the safety valve to operate, a loud hissing noise will be heard.
+There may also be a fireball, which is normal, so always keep a safe distance from gas cylinders

-Any damage to the cylinder, such a dents and gouges, will affect its integrity.
-Inspect your cylinders regularly and contact your supplier with any concerns.
-If a cylinder is exposed to a fire, the steel can be damaged and may need to be removed from service.
-Again, contact your supplier if you’re concerned.
+Any damage to a gas cylinder, such as dents and gouges, will affect its integrity.
+Inspect your gas cylinders regularly and contact your supplier with any concerns.
+If a gas cylinder is exposed to a fire, the steel can be damaged and may need to be removed from service.
+Contact your supplier if you’re concerned.